 Question 2 - Are you supportive of the principles established by this proposal?

-The Working Group noted that six of the respondents were supportive of the principles established by the CP.
+The Working Group noted that of the seven non confidential respondents, six were supportive of the principles established by the CP.

 One respondent explained that they were not supportive.
 This respondent expressed concerns that customer’s charges would be based on reactive power flows recorded two years prior, so customers installing power factor improvement equipment will not realise the benefits until at least 2 years later.
 The Working Group discussed this comment and noted that this issue exists in numerous other areas of the methodology.
 The benefit of the CP will be seen, just not immediately.

+The respondent also expressed concerns that:

+(1) Customers would pay for reactive flows but due to diversity do not use any capacity on the DNO’s network;

+(2) Customer’s charges would be based on reactive power flows recorded two years prior, so customers installing power factor improvement equipment will not realise the benefits until at least 2 years later; and

+(3) It is not clear why the charge per kVArh between customers with low active power (kW) consumption and customers with high active power (kW) consumption may be different.

-The respondent also expressed a concern that Customers would pay for reactive flows but due to diversity do not use any capacity on the DNO’s network.
-And it is not clear why the charge per kVArh between customers with low active power (kW) consumption and customers with high active power (kW) consumption may be different
+The Working Group discussed this comment and noted that it was not clear why the respondent states that the charge per kVArh between customers with low active power (kW) consumption and customers with high active power (kW) consumption may be different.
+The working group is seeking clarity on this assumption.

 Question 3 - Do you agree that the input value for generation dominated sites should be set to zero?